HIPAA Compliance Checklist: Learn the Requirements to Become HIPAA Compliant

 HIPAA Compliance Terminology

-HIPAA guidelines should be followed by covered entities and business associates to protect and secure Protected Health Information (PHI).
+Covered entities and business associates should follow HIPAA guidelines to protect and secure Protected Health Information (PHI).
 In other words, if you are a covered entity or a business associate, you must be HIPAA compliant.
-Before trying to understand if your company is HIPAA compliant, it is necessary to evaluate some technical terminology associated with the HIPAA.
+Before understanding if your company is HIPAA compliant, it is necessary to evaluate some technical terminology associated with the HIPAA.

-It is also useful to understand the rules and components of the HIPAA.
-After all, you can’t comply with something you are not familiar with.
+It is also helpful to understand the rules and components of HIPAA.
+After all, you can’t comply with something you are unfamiliar with.

-Privacy Rule.
 The privacy rule regulates the disclosure and use of PHI by covered entities.
-These entities can disclose PHI to law enforcement for facilitating treatment or for other cases if written authorization is received.
-When PHI is disclosed, covered entities must make sure that only the minimum necessary information is released and should also notify individuals of the disclosure of their PHI.
+These entities can disclose PHI to law enforcement to facilitate treatment or other cases if written authorization is received.
+When PHI is disclosed, covered entities must make sure that only the minimum necessary information is released and notify individuals of their PHI disclosure.

-Security Rule.
 Complementing the privacy rule, the security rule pertains only to electronic PHI.
-It lays out administrative, physical and technical safeguards.
+It lays out administrative, physical, and technical safeguards.
 Administrative safeguards include policies and procedures that show how the entity complies with the act, while physical safeguards control the physical access to protected data.
-Technical safeguards, on the other hand, control access to computer systems that contain PHI.
+On the other hand, technical safeguards control access to computer systems that contain PHI.

-Enforcement Rule.
 The enforcement rule sets the financial penalties for violating HIPAA rules and establishes the procedure for hearings of HIPAA-related violations.
-It states that if noncompliance is established, covered entities must apply corrective measures.
+It states that covered entities must apply corrective measures if noncompliance is established.
 Noncompliance can be established if there is:

 HIPAA Compliance Checklist